Pace1015/Moment-Project/README.md

 # Moment-Project

-Authors: Pesach Nestlebaum, Eric Winton, Matt Thompson
+Authors: Pesach Nestlebaum, Eric Winton, Matt Thompson, and Tony Gonzalez

 Description: This code takes a force given by user input and applies it to a particular static system.
 The code determines position and unit vector and makes appropriate calculations to solve for the moment forces about a specific point.